bluivy/BigMartSales/README.md

 # BigMartSales
-Here a simple LinearRegression is employed to project the sales of Bigmart market
+A linear Regression is used to predict the sales of Bigmart